Stock Trading Platform

 We hosted a joint working session with the enterprise design system team and accessibility experts.

-We ideated further on developer feedback.
+We ideated further using developer feedback.

 Future Impact